AakashSingh82/Supply-Chain-Fraud-Detection-GNN/README.md

 This project treats the graph structure as first-class information, and uses the GAT's **attention weights as an explainability mechanism** — so every flagged transaction comes with a "why," not just a bare anomaly score.
+On top of that, it includes a full **reliability layer** (calibration, out-of-distribution detection, an independent cross-check model) so the system is honest about when it's confident versus when it's guessing — see the section below.

 ---